zenml-io/zenml/docs/book/component-gallery/model-deployers/bentoml.md

 ## How do you use it?

+In order to use the BentoML Model Deployer, We need to understand this three main concepts:

+### BentoML Service and Runner

 The first step to be able to deploy your models and use your BentoML is to create a [bento service](https://docs.bentoml.org/en/latest/concepts/service.html) which is the main logic that defines how your model will be served, and